For Older People

-Here is some advise to help ensure older people are safe from fire in their home:
+Here is some advice to help ensure older people are safe from fire in their home:

 Fit and maintain working smoke alarms - you should have one on each level of your home in hallways, plus one smoke alarm in every living room.
 Consider fitting additional smoke alarms in bedrooms, particularly where persons are bedridden or otherwise vulnerable from fire due to ill health or disability.
-Consider fitting a heat alarm in the kitchen.
+You should fit at least one heat alarm in every kitchen in your home.
 The best place for a smoke or heat alarm is on the ceiling.
 Try and keep them 30cm (12 inches) away from any walls, lights, doors, heating or air-conditioning vents.

 Test alarms weekly.
 A working smoke or heat alarm can give you valuable time to get out, stay out and dial 999.